ArwynFr/arma3sync-docker/.github/USAGE.md

 *   1.5.73, 1.5.75, 1.5.84
 *   1.7.99, 1.7.101, 1.7.103, 1.7.104

-***Note:** Arma3Sync 1.6 is not available for jre 11 because it uses Java EE components which are not available with that jre version.*
+***Note:** Arma3Sync 1.6 is not available because it uses Java EE components which are not available with recent jre version.*

 ### Environment variables